NoLieNoSean/NoNotes/content/Notes/401CRS Algebra 4.md

 # Lecture notes

 > [!Info] Notation
-> 1. Bilinear maps are barred in diagrams.
-> 2. Function composition, when written as $fg$, is left to right.
+> 1. Function composition, when written as $fg$, is left to right.
-> 3. Maps induced by universal properties are dashed or dotted in diagrams.
+> 2. Maps induced by universal properties are dashed or dotted in diagrams.

 ## Modules